-The history of women’s boxing dates back to its origins in London in the 1720s.
+The history of women’s boxing dates back to its origins in London in the 1720s, when hi low prom dresses were popular.
 At the end of the 19th century, thanks to the efforts of Richard Fox and his Police Gazette, women’s boxing became widely known in the States of America and beyond.
 At the 1904 Olympic Games in St. Louis (USA), boxing became an Olympic sport.
 Nevertheless, women’s boxing did not gain a foothold in the Olympic program at that time and did not gain much experience.

 The development of women’s boxing is very difficult.
 While the mutilated faces and bodies of male boxers symbolized heroism and masculine prowess, the mutilated female faces were seen by society as the embodiment of a denial of the very essence of femininity and humanity.
 At the same time, on the part of men, women are perceived as debauchery, and girls involved in boxing were considered easily accessible and sexually uninhibited.
 Women’s boxing was something of an exotic entertainment in the eyes of men.